DanejSakshi13/Data-Structures-And-Algorithms/README.md

 #### Assignment 8 :
 There are flight paths between cities.
 If there is a flight betwee ncity A and city B then there is an edge between the cities.
 The cost of the edge can be the time that flight takes to reach city B from A, or the amount of fuel used for the journey.
 Represent this as a grap.
 The node can be represented by the city name.
 Use representation of graph.
 Check whether the graph is connected or not.
 Justify the storage representation used.

+#### Assignment 9 :
+A dictionary stores keywords and its meaning.
+Provide facility for adding new keywords, deleting keywords , updating values of any entry.
+Provide a facility to display whole data sorted in asceding/descending order.
+Also find how many maximum comparisions may require for finding any keyword.
+Use height balanced tree and find the complexity for finding a keyword.

 #### Assignment 10 :
 Read the marks obtained by students for second year in an online examination of a particular subject.
 Find out maximum and minimum marks obtained in that subject.
 Use heap data structure.
 Analyze the algorithm.